Split gene theory: Shapiro-Senapathy algorithm

 Senapathy developed algorithms to detect donor and acceptor splice sites, exons and a complete split gene in a genomic sequence.
 He developed the position weight matrix (PWM) method based on the frequency of the four bases at the consensus sequences of the donor and acceptor in different organisms to identify the splice sites in a given sequence.
-Furthermore, he formulated the first algorithm to find the exons based on the requirement of exons to contain a donor sequence (at the 5’ end) and an acceptor sequence (at the 3’ end), and an ORF in which the exon should occur, and another algorithm to find a complete split gene.
+Furthermore, he formulated the first algorithm to find the exons based on the requirement of exons to contain a donor sequence (at the 5' end) and an acceptor sequence (at the 3' end), and an ORF in which the exon should occur, and another algorithm to find a complete split gene.
 These algorithms are collectively known as the Shapiro-Senapathy algorithm (S&S).

 This algorithm aids in the identification of splicing mutations that cause disease and adverse drug reactions.
 Scientists used the algorithm to identify mutations and genes that cause cancers, inherited disorders, immune deficiency diseases and neurological disorders.
 It is increasingly used in clinical practice and research to find mutations in known disease-causing genes in patients and to discover novel genes that are causal of different diseases.
 Furthermore, it is used in defining the cryptic splice sites and deducing the mechanisms by which mutations can affect normal splicing and lead to different diseases.
 It is also employed in basic research.

 Findings based on S&S have impacted major questions in eukaryotic biology and in human medicine.

 Corroborating evidence

 The split gene theory implies that structural features of split genes predicted from computer-simulated random sequences occur in eukaryotic split genes.
-This is born out in most known split genes.
+This is borne out in most known split genes.
 The sequences exhibit a nearly perfect negative exponential distribution of ORF lengths.
 With rare exceptions, eukaryotic gene exons fall within the predicted 600 base maximum.